Umkomaas (South Coast of KwaZulu-Natal) to Bloemfontein (Free State Province) → 673km (418 miles)

 The City Lodge Hotel in Bloemfontein was the perfect overnight place.
 It is clean, the staff is super friendly, the room spacious … and it’s surrounded by a beautiful garden with colourful flowers.

 After we took some of our luggage to the room, it stopped raining.
-This was the perfect opportunity to enjoy the beautiful garden while sitting next to the swimming pool and having some cake.
+This was the perfect opportunity to enjoy the beautiful garden, while we were sitting next to the swimming pool and indulging in chocolate cake.

-It was great to end a long day on the road with a superb dinner at the City Lodge Hotel.
+It was great to end a long day on the road with a splendid dinner at the City Lodge Hotel.

 Tomorrow we will travel to Vosburg in the Northern Cape Province – our last stop over before arriving home.

-But before that, we would love to share some of our Afrikaner heritage with you … we will take you on a tour through the War Museum of the Boer Republics.
+But before that, we would love to share some of our Afrikaner heritage with you … we are going to take you on a tour through the War Museum of the Boer Republics.